 - The retirement village is transferred as part of an ongoing business (commonly referred to in the industry as a going concern).

-- The retirement village operates on a loan lease, lease premium and loan licence type arrangement.
+- The retirement village operates on a loan lease, lease premium or loan licence type arrangement.

-- The retirement village owner is the registered proprietor and beneficial owner of the freehold to the retirement village with residents included
+- The retirement village owner is the registered proprietor and beneficial owner of the retirement village land (freehold)

 The information here does not apply to the sale of individual retirement village interests between outgoing and incoming residents of a retirement village.